 Secretary Work is one of the best placed people to talk about these issues.
 I’ve had him on the podcast before and hope to have him again as this story unfolds.

-I hope you find the conversation as important as I did and I’d love to hear your thoughts.
+I hope you find the conversation as important as I did, and I’d love to hear your thoughts.
 Please email me at craig@eye-on.ai.

 BOB: From 2009 to 2013, I was the Undersecretary of the Navy.
 And I spent a lot of time watching the technological trend lines in the Western Pacific, as it pertained to the people's liberation army Navy, the PLAN and the technological trend lines were not good.